-6.7 Incompletes
+6.8 Incompletes

 A student with serious documented issues which prevented them from completing all the course requirements during a semester, may, at the discretion of the course instructor, receive an "Incomplete" or "I" grade at the end of the semester.
-Students who receive an "I" grade for a course must complete that course's requirements within a time line determined by the instructor.
-After that time, the "I" will become an "F" (or "U" for S/U graded courses) and completion of the course will no longer be possible.
+Students who receive an "I" grade for a course must complete that course's requirements within a timeline determined by the instructor.
+After that time, the "I" will become an "I/F" (for a letter-graded course), resulting in a significant hit to the GPA (same as an "F" grade).